On this page you'll find information about the tax deductions available for improving the energy efficiency of commercial buildings.

 Deduction of the Cost of Energy-Efficient Property Installed in Commercial Buildings

-A tax deduction of up to $1.80 per square foot is available for buildings that save at least 50% of the heating and cooling energy of a building that meets ASHRAE Standard 90.1-2001.
+A tax deduction of up to $1.80 per square foot is available for buildings that save at least 50% of the heating and cooling energy of a system or building that meets ASHRAE Standard 90.1-2001 (for buildings and systems placed in service before January 1, 2016) or 90.1-2007 (for buildings and systems placed in service before January 1, 2017).
 Partial deductions of up to $.60 per square foot can be taken for measures affecting: the building envelope, lighting, or heating and cooling systems.
-This act extends the deduction through December 31, 2013.
+For more information, see the 179D Commercial Buildings Energy Efficiency Tax Deduction page.

 Extension of Energy Investment Tax Credits